someengineering/resoto.com/blog/2022/08-31-discover-kubernetes-resources/index.md

 ​1 requests with status 204 sent.
 ```

-This command line will result in a notification in Discord:

 ![Discord](./img/discord_notification.png)

-The whole idea of the notification makes sense if Resoto knows about my rule and sends me the notification when it happens, not when I search for it.
-To achieve this, we need to create a job that executes this command line whenever the latest data is available from all Kubernetes clusters.
-We can achieve this with the [`job`](/docs/reference/cli/jobs) command:
+However, the above command only executes a single time.
+We would like for Resoto to constantly monitor for pods that are restarting too often and send a notification whenever such pods are found.
+To do so, we can create a job using the [`job` command](/docs/reference/cli/jobs):

 ```bash
 > jobs add --id pod_restarted_too_often --wait-for-event post_collect 'search is(kubernetes_pod) and pod_status.container_statuses[*].restart_count>0 | discord title="This pod is restarted too often, PTAL!"'